chucktilbury/parser_template_generator/docs/notes.md

 These notes help me organize my thoughts.

 ## Parser Functions
+A parser function is a function that is implemented for ``PGEN``'s  input language.
+It is not a part of the user's grammar.
+The functions are used to form simple regular expressions that specify the syntax of the user's input.
+Every part of the input syntax to ``PGEN`` is defined by a function and the functions must be defined by the parser generator but they are not a part of the parser generators output.
+The parser generator's output implements a recursive parser and AST for the syntax defined by the user's grammar .

 Each parse function can be built up of state machine sections.
 A section corresponds to a function such as ``one or more``.
 A function has exactly one argument that can be another function.
 The exception to that is the ``grouping`` function which implements a list of arguments.
 Grouping always returns a list.
 Other functions return the type of object that they parse.

 A return object can be a terminal or a non-terminal, so there needs to be a wrapper object to make them the same but still tell the difference when traversing them in the AST.

+Note that tokens in this document that are formed such as ``TOK_OPAREN`` are found in the user's source code as ``'('`` and tokens that are formed such as ``OPAREN`` are a part of the parser generators syntax.

 Each non-terminal has a single parsing function.
 While the parse function is being generated, the state number must be tracked so that it can be placed in a single switch/case statement.
 All parse functions have cases for match, no match, and error.
 All of the parse function also have a starting state.